-For NSAC of roaming UEs, the NF Service Consumer (e.g. AMF) shall provide the S-NSSAI in serving PLMN, and the corresponding mapped S-NSSAI in home PLMN to the NSACF in serving PLMN.
+For NSAC of roaming UEs with VPLMN NSAC admission, the NF Service Consumer (e.g. AMF) shall provide the S-NSSAI in serving PLMN, and the corresponding mapped S-NSSAI in home PLMN to the NSACF in serving PLMN.
+For NSAC of roaming UEs with HPLMN NSAC admission, the NF Service Consumer (e.g. AMF) shall provide the S-NSSAI in home PLMN to the NSACF in home PLMN.